ReceiptManager/receipt-parser-server/docs/installation.rst

 Docker installation guide
 =================================================
-The receipt-parser-server image gets built automatically using the Docker hub.
-You can find the latest image at docker hub.
+The receipt-parser-server image gets built automatically using the `Docker Hub <https://hub.docker.com/r/monolidth/receipt-parser>`_.
 The installation is very simple.
 First pull the image from Docker hub.

 .. code-block:: bash